-2023 may be behind us, but that doesn’t mean it’s too late to take steps that could help lower your taxable income before Tax Day in April.
-Let’s go over a few options you may want to consider before putting together your 2023 tax return.
+Even though 2024 is behind us, it’s not too late to take steps that could help lower your 2024 taxable income before Tax Day in April.
+Ahead, we'll go over a few options to keep in mind as you get ready to prepare your federal tax return.

 Your ability to deduct your traditional IRA contributions depends on several factors such as your income, filing status, and whether you’re covered by a workplace retirement plan.
 Visit this IRS webpage for more information about deduction limits.